yuanpenc/AL-term-project.github.io/index.md

 The overall goal of our project is to use temperature and humidity sensor to detect the humidity in the bathroom and control the switch of the fans through the relay module.
 Also, sound detection sensor to detect the music sound that plays while you are in the shower.
 The specific goals to be achieved in the process of reaching the final goal are as follows:

-* Using a sound detect sensor to detect the playing music.
+* Using a sound detection sensor to detect the playing music.
 * Using DHT11 to detect the humidity and temperature in the environment.
 * Using codes to let DHT11 control the switch of fans.
 *	Connect all the sensors and actuators to the raspberry pi simultaneously.